Ben Roberts-Smith: Post service career and war crime allegations

-Defamation suit

-In response to the war crimes allegations in this series of articles, in January 2019 Roberts-Smith commenced defamation proceedings in the Federal Court against Fairfax Media (a subsidiary of Nine Entertainment) and two Fairfax journalists, Nick McKenzie and Chris Masters, as well as a former Fairfax journalist, David Wroe.
+In response to these 2018 allegations, Roberts-Smith commenced defamation proceedings in the Federal Court against Fairfax Media (a subsidiary of Nine Entertainment) and two Fairfax journalists, Nick McKenzie and Chris Masters, as well as a former Fairfax journalist, David Wroe.
 Fairfax mounted a truth defence, based on its reporting being "substantially true".
-As part of this, Fairfax detailed a series of six unlawful killings alleged to have been carried out by Roberts-Smith in Afghanistan, including those in Darwan.
+As part of this defence, Fairfax detailed a series of six unlawful killings alleged to have been carried out by Roberts-Smith in Afghanistan, including those in Darwan.
 The defamation trial was labelled by lawyers and media as "the trial of the century".

-Kerry Stokes' private investment company, Australian Capital Equity (ACE), extended Roberts-Smith a line of credit to fund his legal action, against which he drew A$1.9 million.
-Stokes and another director of ACE were also on the board of the Australian War Memorial (AWM).
-Calls were made at the time for Stokes, as then AWM chairman, to stand down over his public and private support for soldiers accused of war crimes in Afghanistan.
+In November 2018, the Australian Federal Police (AFP) announced that they "received a referral to investigate allegations of war crimes committed by Australian soldiers during the Afghanistan conflict".
+That same month, former AFP commissioner Mick Keelty informed Roberts-Smith that the AFP had received referrals regarding alleged war crimes.
+Keelty's disclosure came days after the AFP began a covert operation targeting Roberts-Smith.
+After learning from Keelty that he was under investigation, Roberts-Smith allegedly began using burner phones to obstruct it.